-In the city of Mumbai, where petrol prices crossed Rs 100 mark for the first time ever on May 29, the fuel price reached new high of Rs 101.53 per litre on Monday.
-Diesel price also increased in the city to reach Rs 93.57 a litre, the highest among metros.
+In the city of Mumbai, where petrol prices crossed the Rs 100 mark for the first time ever on May 29, the fuel price reached a new high of Rs 101.53 per liter on Monday.
+Diesel price also increased in the city to reach Rs 93.57 a liter, the highest among metros.

 Across the country as well petrol and diesel prices increased between 24-28 paise per litre on Monday but its retail prices varied depending on the level of local taxes in different states.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Mumbai is not the only city to have unique distinction of petrol breaching the Rs 100 pet litre mark.
 Thane reached the mark few days back, while few other cities in Rajasthan (including Jaipur), Madhya Pradesh and Maharashtra, having the highest VAT levels on auto fuels in the country, have already been selling normal petrol for over Rs 100 a litre for past several days.

 Ganganagar in Rajasthan has the highest level of petrol prices at Rs 106.29 a litre while diesel price there as well is closing on the century mark remaining at Rs 99.23 a litre.
 While Rajasthan in general has high retail prices of fuels due to high VAT rates, Sri Ganganagar, a small city in the state near the India-Pakistan border, has the most expensive auto fuel in the country due to higher freight it had pay to get fuel at stations.

 Premium petrol price has already crossed the Rs 100 per litre mark in several parts of the country through an increased retail rates in January and February.